socketflow/rocketcontrol/README.md

 # rocketcontrol
-better control your rocket's trajectory
+Rocketcontrol is a network traffic routing ruleset aims to better control your rocket's trajectory.